 In June 2020 we asked for feedback on the March - June 2020 educational experience.
-Parents in grades TK-8 were asked for feedback on what went well and what needed improvement with distance learning.
+Parents of students in all grades were asked for feedback on what went well and what needed improvement with distance learning.
 They were also asked what additional supports were needed to improve the learning environment.